mrjamesgrundy/nucleuscss/index.md

 </div>

 ### Brand Secondary
-The secondary palette should only be used on elements that relate to the brand.
+The secondary palette should only be used on elements that relate to the primary brand.

 <div class="o-swatch">
   <div class="o-swatch__background o-swatch__background--secondary-100">